 Here, we’re exploring the issues surrounding men’s mental health and the stigma men face when they speak out or try to get help.

 How Men Experience Mental Illness

-Although mental illness affects all genders, men have a unique experience.
+Although mental illness affects all genders, men have unique experiences.
 They’re conditioned by society to be leaders, breadwinners, and to appear “manly.”